byrnedo/capitan/README.md

 #### `capitan up`
 Create then run or update containers
 Recreates if:

-    1. If newer image is found it will remove the old container and run a new one
+1. ~~If newer image is found it will remove the old container and run a new one~~ No longer does this as capitan can't know which node to check images for when talking to a swarm.
 2. Container config has changed

 Starts stopped containers

     capitan up